AqwamCreates/DataPredict/docs/API/Others/ModelSafeguardWrapper.md

 #### Returns:

-* ModelSafeguardWrapperObject: A model safeguard object that uses the model's train(), predict() and reinforce() functions so that it behaves like a regular model.
+* ModelSafeguardWrapperObject: A model safeguard object that uses the model's train(), predict() and update() functions so that it behaves like a regular model.

 ## Functions